Contents

 When 23,460 TCS roles disappeared in FY26 and 12,000 Oracle India roles are eliminated, these workers likely go into a much lower taxation cohort if they become freelancers under Section 44ADA of the Indian Income Tax regime.
 A BPO worker would likely fall into informal services given their relatively lower skilled experience, and their income tax contribution goes to 0.

-A big contributor to this asymmetry is India’s tax exemption for agricultural workers.
+A structural reason for this asymmetry is India’s tax exemption for agricultural workers.
 Roughly 282 million agricultural workers (44.8% of CY 2024 employment per the PLFS Annual Report, MoSPI) are excluded from income tax collections, and often fall below taxable thresholds anyway.

 Current Accounts